Credential Hygiene for Agent Skill Authorship¶

 The script handles authentication internally.
 Do not pass credentials as arguments.

 The wrapper reads $ANALYTICS_API_KEY from the environment.
-The skill text contains no credential, so publication does not expose it.
+The skill text holds no credential, so publication does not expose it.

 This is the authoring-time complement to Secrets Management for Agent Workflows (runtime injection) and Scoped Credentials via Proxy (runtime isolation).